-Birds of Japan photographing and listing wildlife species plus other species.
-I update periodically when not in the field birding, so please check back now and again to find new species listed.
-Thank you for visiting, Namaste, Blain in Japan
+Birds of Japan spotting and photographing wildlife Animal species across Japan, plus others.
+To date, over 600 bird species have been spotted and recorded in Japan.
+I update this page periodically when not in the field birding in Japan's wild nature, so please check back now and again to find new species listed.
+Thank you for visiting Happy Birding from Blain in Japan

 The black kite is a medium-sized bird of prey in the family Accipitridae, which also includes many other diurnal raptors.
 The black kite is said to be the most abundant species of Accipitridae and can be easily found throughout Japan.
 Currently, the global population is about 6 million.
 Black kites are opportunist hunters and a little more like scavengers; they spend much of their time soaring and gliding in search of food.
 I photographed these two beautiful black kites with sticking colors and unique markings while leading my annual Hokkaido photo tour 2018.Wikipedia